Prostate Cancer Awareness – A Preventative Discussion with Bronson Specialists

 - Limit your carb intake.

 - Drink green tea or take a green tea supplement.
 (A 2008 study from the National Institutes of Health found that men who do so have a lower risk of advanced prostate cancer than those who do not.)

 - Exercise regularly and maintain a healthy weight.

 Keep your prostate healthy with the experts at Bronson

-If you experience prostate issues, high-quality, reliable urology services are available across southwest Michigan.
+If you experience prostate issues and your doctor recommends that you see a specialist, Bronson urology services are available across southwest Michigan.
 Bronson has offices in Coldwater, Battle Creek, Kalamazoo and Paw Paw.
 Learn more now.

-If you receive a prostate cancer diagnosis, trust the experts at the Bronson Battle Creek Cancer Care Center.
+If you receive a prostate cancer diagnosis, experts at the Bronson Battle Creek Cancer Care Center are highly experienced in treating this disease.
 They are accredited by the Commission on Cancer and have been recognized nationally for patient safety.
 Ask your primary care provider for a referral.
 Learn more about cancer care services in southwest Michigan.